duongbx288/mini-prjs/admin-dashboard/README.md

 - can be used as a template in the future

 - used reactjs typescript
+- authentication in this app is not secured.
+- data used in this app is from other sources, or randomly generated.

 ##### Library used:
 - MUI, data-grid, icons